1. THE GIRL ON THE TRAIN, by Paula Hawkins. (Riverhead) A psychological thriller set in London.

 2. ALL THE LIGHT WE CANNOT SEE, by Anthony Doerr.
 (Scribner) The lives of a blind French girl and a gadget-obsessed German boy before and during World War II.

-6. THE NIGHTINGALE, by Kristin Hannah.
-(St. Martin's) In World War II France, one sister struggles to survive in the countryside, while the other joins the Resistance in Paris.
+7. THE NIGHTINGALE, by Kristin Hannah.
+(St. Martin's) Two sisters in World War II France: one struggling to survive in the countryside, the other joining the Resistance in Paris.

 Advice, How-To and Miscellaneous